-Take a Picture, Create an Event: Photo-to-Calendar with AI
+Take a Picture or Upload a PDF, Create an Event: Photo & PDF-to-Calendar with AI

 Concert poster on a wall.
-School schedule in your inbox.
+PDF schedule in your inbox.
 Ticket confirmation from your camera roll.
 Every week, you see dates and times that need to land in your calendar.
-Smart Calendars AI reads them from photos—so you don't have to type.
+Smart Calendars AI reads them from photos and PDFs—so you don't have to type.

 The Problem: Retyping What You Can Already See